Embeddings of non-simply-connected 4-manifolds in 7-space. I. Classification modulo knots: Introduction and main results

 (This data on $C_k$ defines a {\it normal 2-smoothing} of $C_k$ \cite[\S 2]{Kr99}, i.e.~a normal $3$-equivalence $C_k\to B\Spin\times\C P^\infty$.
 We use a particular case of the modified surgery approach which corresponds to spin surgery over the {\it homotopy $2$-type} of the complement.)

 The modified surgery approach to the embedding problem requires that we find a bundle isomorphism $\varphi \colon \partial C_0 \to \de C_1$ preserving both the spin structures and the homology classes $\de A_k[N] \in H_3(\de C_k)$.
 We prove that {\it there is always a bundle isomorphism $\varphi:\de C_0\to\de C_1$ preserving spin structure} (Lemma \ref{l:spbuis}, cf.~\cite[Lemma 2.4]{CS11}).
 The first obstruction we encounter to the existence of a diffeomorphism as in Lemma \ref{l:isored} is the difference $\varphi_*\de A_0[N]-\de A_1[N]\in H_3(\de C_1)$.
-The analysis of this obstruction leads to the definition of $\varkappa$-invariant (\S \ref{s:defandplan-kl}) \footnote{Note that $\varkappa$-invariant can alternatively be defined using the intersection in the homology of the complements $C_0,C_1$.
-However, that definition corresponds to the classical surgery not modified surgery approach (a similar remark can be made for the $\lambda$-invariant described below).}
+The analysis of this obstruction leads to the definition of $\varkappa$-invariant (see \S\ref{s:defandplan-kl} and \jonly{\cite[Remark 2.22]{I}}\aronly{Remark \ref{r:tobh}})

-{\it Assume further that $\varkappa(f_0)=\varkappa (f_1)$.} We prove that {\it $\varphi_*\de A_0[N]=\de A_1[N]$ for each bundle isomorphism $\varphi:\de C_0\to\partial C_1$} (Lemma \ref{l:Agr}.a for $q=4$, \cite[Agreement Lemma 2.5]{CS11}).
+{\it Assume further that $\varkappa(f_0)=\varkappa (f_1)$.} We prove that {\it $\varphi_*\de A_0[N]=\de A_1[N]$ for every bundle isomorphism $\varphi:\de C_0\to\partial C_1$} (Lemma \ref{l:Agr}.a for $q=4$, \cite[Agreement Lemma 2.5]{CS11}).
 We then identify the spin boundaries of $(C_0,A_0[N])$ and $(C_1,A_1[N])$ via a bundle isomorphism $\varphi$ which preserves the spin structures.
 For any such identification {\it there is a spin bordism $(W,z)$ between $(C_0,A_0[N])$ and $(C_1,A_1[N])$ relative to the boundaries} (because the complete obstruction to the existence of such a bordism assumes values in $\Omega_7^{Spin}(\C P^\infty)=0$ \cite[Lemma 6.1]{KS91}).
 It remains to determine whether we can replace the bordism $(W,z)$ by an $h$-cobordism.
 This problem is addressed in \cite[Theorem 3]{Kr99}, where a complete algebraic obstruction is defined.
-Analysis of the obstruction for the bordism $(W,z)$ to have the homology of an $h$-cobordism `outside $H_4(W)$' leads to the definition of $\lambda$-invariant in (\S\ref{s:defandplan-kl})
+Analysis of the obstruction for the bordism $(W,z)$ to have the homology of an $h$-cobordism `outside $H_4(W)$' leads to the definition of $\lambda$-invariant (see \S\ref{s:defandplan-kl} and \jonly{\cite[Remark 2.22]{I}}\aronly{Remark \ref{r:tobh}})

 {\it Assume further that $\lambda(f_0)=\lambda(f_1)$.} From the surgery point of view, the $\beta$-invariant (see definition in \S\ref{s:defandplan-b}) arises as the obstruction for the bordism $(W,z)$ to have the homology of an $h$-cobordism `in the summand of $H_4(W)$ coming from $H_4(\de W)$' (i.e.~in the {\it singular} part of the intersection form on $H_4(W)$).
 This invariant assumes values in a quotient of $H_1$ defined by $\varkappa(f_0)$ and $\lambda(f_0)$.